pyscada/PyScada/README.md

     }
 ```

-and add the following PyScada specific parameters to your settings (PySadaServer/settings.py) file.
+and add the following PyScada specific parameters to Djago settings file.

 ```